kayabaNerve/full-chain-membership-proofs/crypto/curve-trees/README.md

   2) A more-efficient in-memory algorithm.
 The current one grows by power of two, and doesn't archive no longer needed left hand nodes.
   3) A pop algorithm, so reorgs can be successfully handled.

-- Some optimizations from the Curve Trees paper are missing, most notably single-coordinate hashing.
-Set membership can be done in n gates, yet the dual set-membership currently used takes 5n.

 - This library uses asserts instead of `Result`.
 It also has extraneous asserts which should be moved to debug.